LIGHTHOUSE DAILY DEVOTION

 In this text, the apostle Paul reveals the concern and tenderness that he felt for the saints at Thessalonica.
 He dealt with them as a father would deal with his children.
 This is an aspect of ministry that too often is lacking.
 We respect the place of bold preaching and the proclamation of God’s truth.
 However, we dare not neglect the compassionate nurturing that is needed for new and developing Christians.

 When a person is first saved, he is a spiritual baby, and needs tender and loving attention.
-In the context that surrounds our key verse, the following words are used: gentle, cherisheth, affectionately, and dear unto us.
+In the context that surrounds our key verse (1 Thessalonians 2:7-8), the following words are used: gentle, cherisheth, affectionately, and dear unto us.
 These words describe the kind of caring that new Christians need.
 This stands to remind us of our responsibility toward those God saves by His grace.
-Just as a father is responsible for the instruction and protection of a child, we are spiritually responsible for the guidance of new believers.
+Just as a father is responsible for the instruction and protection of a child, we are spiritually responsible for new believers.